evainga/buddySearch/buddy-search/README.md

 ## This is your app to find a buddy for bouldering and climbing.

-*BB* is still in a very early development stage - it currently is my playground for the WTMB JS course 2019.
+*BB* is my playground for the WTMB JS course 2019.

 ### Start the application
 Start the application with